By Lawrence P. Schaefer |

 - It bolsters your client’s credibility, and emphasizes the gravity of the conduct at issue and the harm caused by this conduct.

 - The criminal matter will almost certainly proceed more quickly than any civil complaint, and the findings (and testimony) in that matter can be very helpful to establishing civil liability.
 A guilty plea or conviction, for instance, should be admissible in a civil matter and will often, standing alone, establish civil liability.
 Moreover, testimony and reports/investigative interviews, can be very helpful when covering the same or similar ground in the civil case.

 - While the criminal matter cannot be a part of any civil settlement (and ethical restriction prohibit any attempt by counsel to “leverage” this process for any benefit in the civil case), it can sometimes be very beneficial to providing incentive to resolve the civil matter case promptly and on favorable terms.

-Schaefer Halleen sexual harassment lawyers can assist any individual subject to workplace sexual harassment that could involve criminal conduct in navigating through the process of proceeding down simultaneous civil and criminal paths.
+Schaefer Halleen, sexual harassment lawyer Minneapolis can assist any individual subject to workplace sexual harassment that could involve criminal conduct in navigating through the process of proceeding down simultaneous civil and criminal paths.
 We are always committed, first and foremost, to ensuring that our clients are empowered to raise claims through every appropriate avenue, and seek full justice in both civil and criminal courts.